robinsonsarah01/folio/README.md

 *    4/28: Folio is polished and has been "tested by many"; final issues are being worked out.
 *    5/1: Project due date

 (EDIT: Please note that Daryl did not consult us about any of this and therefore these deadlines are not realistic.
-Sarah's and Elizabeth's schedules may be impacted by pending college visits.
+Schedules may become impacted by pending college visits.
 We are working on making them (and everything else here) more realistic.
 Thank you.)

 Individual Task Distribution
 ----------------------------